 Over the years, my skin has seen some stuff.
 For a long time, I thought my skin was scarred, but then I learned about hyperpigmentation.
-I’d really like to fade some of these marks on my skin left behind by too much acne and sun-and-fun, if you know what I mean).
+I’d really like to fade some of these marks on my skin left behind by too much acne and sun and fun (if you know what I mean).
 How do you treat different types of unwanted spots (including deep hyperpigmentation)?

 See Spot Fade